Performing Entire VM Restore

 - Select the Backups node in the inventory pane.
 Expand the backup job in the working area, right-click the necessary VM in the backup job and select Restore entire VM.

-- At the Virtual Machines step of the wizard, select the VM in the list, click Point on the right and choose the necessary restore point.
+- At the Virtual Machines step of the wizard, select the VM in the list, click Point on the right and select the necessary restore point.

 - At the Restore Mode step of the wizard, choose to restore the VM to its original location or to a new location.